nanzt/RTSEvo/README.md

 ```

-This generates area targets for simulation years (2021, 2022).
+This generates the total area of RTS for your simulation years based on the historical trend.

 ### 3. Parameter Calibration